 For those of you not familiar with the term, bitcoin is a form electronic payment.
 It’s the first decentralized digital currency.
 Operating without a central bank, administrator, or single authority, transactions take place directly between users.
 It offers relative anonymity— the term is pseudonymous—as it’s linked to a numbered address rather than a real-world entity, like a bank.

-Bitcoin as an Asset
+Bitcoin is an Asset in Divorce

 At a basic level, bitcoin is an asset in divorce, an asset with a specific value.
 When it comes to the division of property, the courts treat as such. (*current value of Bitcoin at end of this post.)

 California is a community property state.
 Any assets, monies, or properties acquired during a marriage, the state views as belonging to both spouses.
 Bitcoin falls into this category.
 Courts view it as community property if earned or obtained while married, and separate property if acquired before, or as a gift or inheritance.